status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 We recommend you click on `Beaconchain`.
 This will open up a window that allows you to keep track of your validator's status.

 ![](https://i.imgur.com/JHQblna.png)

+It's a good idea to bookmark this page.

 ## A note on expected waiting time (the queue)
 Once you send off your transaction(s), your validator will be put in a queue based on deposit time, and will getting through the queue may take a few hours or days (assuming the chain is finalising).